VinothDayalan/CProgramming/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
 Feel free to use the code in this repository for personal or educational purposes.